Galapagos Islands Vacations: everything you should know before booking

 Other flight-related tips

-- The baggage allowance depends on the airline but it’s usually 1 checked bag and 1 carry-on, plus a personal item.
+- The baggage allowance depends on the airline, but it’s usually one checked bag and one carry-on, plus a personal item.
 You should check directly with your airline.

 - You will have permission to stay in the Galapagos for a maximum of 60 days.
 It’s 90 in Ecuador overall.

-- There are supposed to be restrictions on plastics, but I haven’t seen anything applied and the islands are full of plastic items although they are prohibiting plastic bags in supermarkets and grocery shops.
-Kind of a contradiction but I reckon it’s difficult to implement in an entire community and they are really trying hard
+- There are supposed to be restrictions on plastics, but I haven’t seen anything applied, and the islands are full of plastic items.
+However, they are prohibiting plastic bags in supermarkets and grocery shops.
+Kind of a contradiction, but I reckon it’s difficult to implement in an entire community, and they are trying hard.

 - DO NOT introduce food, animals, or plants.

-- remember what I have mentioned before: you will be required to pay a 20USD Entry Card and 100 USD conservation fee, which are never included in the price of the flight ticket.
+- Remember what I have mentioned before: you will be required to pay a 20USD Entry Card and a 100 USD conservation fee, which are never included in the price of the flight ticket.

-- Even if it is a domestic flight you should get to the airport at least 2 hours before departure.
+- Even if it is a domestic flight, you should arrive at the airport at least 2 hours before departure.

 GALAPAGOS NATIONAL PARK RULES